kali-linex/linex/tools/bpf/bpftool/Documentation/bpftool-btf.rst

 		  with BTF objects for kernel modules.
-To avoid duplicating all kernel symbols required by modules, BTF objects for modules are "split", they are built incrementally on top of the kernel (vmlinux) BTF object.
+To avoid duplicating all kernel symbols required by modules, BTF objects for modules are "split", they are built incrementally on top of the kernel (vmlinex) BTF object.
 So the base BTF reference should usually point to the kernel BTF.

 		  When the main BTF object to process (for example, the